adrianaovalle/python-api-challenge/README.md

 ![Figure1](WeatherPy/Images/Fig1.png)

-The latitude vs humidity plot below shows humidities above 50% around the Equator ~10 to 10degrees, but for the rest od the latitudes humidty can vay from 5 to 100%.
+The latitude vs humidity plot below shows humidities above 50% around the Equator ~10 to 10degrees, but for the rest of the latitudes humidty can vay from 5 to 100%.
 There is no apparent correlation.

 ![Figure2](WeatherPy/Images/Fig2.png)